Online Structure Learning and Planning for Autonomous Robot Navigation using Active Inference: Results

-This process is illustrated in Figure~\ref{img:heatmap_goals}, in a simulated large warehouse.
-Heatmaps show the evolving utility of paths over five planning steps.
-Initially (step 0), the agent is biased in the correct general direction, despite the goal states (circled green) not yet being pictured.
-As the agent transitions to step 1, intermediate states leading toward the goal increase in utility, while states in the opposite direction are suppressed.
-This iterative process continues through steps 2-4: at each step, the agent updates its belief over state transitions and refines its utility estimates, progressively converging toward the goal state cluster.
-The agent's trajectory demonstrates how probabilistic generative models under Active Inference can support robust zero-shot planning in partially explored environments.
-The use of the inductive prior ensures that even distant or initially unimagined goals can influence immediate action selection, producing efficient, coherent, and biologically plausible navigation behaviour.
+This process is illustrated in Figure~\ref{img:heatmap_goals} in the simulated large warehouse.
+Heatmaps show the evolving utility of paths over five planning steps, with deeper red showing higher attractiveness.
+Initially (step~0), the agent (light green circle) is still biased in the correct general direction despite the goal states (circled in neon green) not yet being directly imagined from the current position.
+Two adjacent states correspond to the desired observation given to the agent; thus, there are two circled nodes.
+The executed path in light green is shown over all steps to help visualisation over time.
+As the agent transitions through steps 1 to 4, intermediate states leading toward the goal increase in utility, while states in the opposite direction are progressively suppressed.
 At each step, the agent simultaneously updates its positional belief through re-localisation and evaluates future trajectories, maintaining flexibility in response to newly encountered information.
-This stepwise propagation of utility resembles "place cell firing" in the hippocampus, where spatial locations associated with expected sensory outcomes become activated before the agent physically reaches them~\cite{hippo_nav}.
-By integrating predicted observations with trajectory planning, the agent can dynamically select actions that maximise the likelihood of reaching desired sensory states while accounting for uncertainty in partially mapped environments.

-In the situation where we give an unknown desired observation to reach the agent, the model will show a preference over unvisited states until it finds a matching observation, resulting in a behaviour akin to exploration.
-Thus, all our tests have been realised in partially explored environments where the goal has been observed during the exploration phase to clearly differentiate the exploration from the goal-reaching behaviour.

-\FloatBarrier \paragraph{Quantitative Goal Reaching and Robustness in Real and Simulated Environments} Having illustrated how the agent plans and propagates utility to reach a target observation in a step-by-step demonstration, we now evaluate the quantitative performance of this goal-directed navigation.
-This includes measuring path efficiency and the agent's ability to maintain near-optimal behaviour across both simulated and real-world environments.